cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/advanced-bundle-composition.md

 ## Organizing Configuration Bundles with Sub-folders and Multiple Files

-CloudBees CI Configuration as Code (CasC) for Controllers bundles allows managing bundles files in folders and allows the use of multiple files for certain bundle type files.
-In this lab we will split your JCasC configuration into two files and put those files in a `jcasc` folder in order to make the configuration files easier to manage.
+CloudBees CI Configuration as Code (CasC) for Controllers bundles allows managing bundles files in folders and allows the use of multiple files for certain bundle file types.
+In this lab we will split your JCasC configuration into two files and put those files in a `jcasc` folder to make the configuration files easier to manage.

 1. Navigate to the `ops-controller` repository in your workshop GitHub Organization and click on the `jenkins.yaml` file.
 2. Copy the entire `credentials` section from the `jenkins.yaml` file, navigate back to the top level of the repository and then click on the **Add file** button and then select **Create new file**. ![Create new file in GitHub](github-create-new-file.png?width=50pc)